 In Reiman Associates, Inc. v.
 R/A Advertising, Inc., 102 Wis.2d 305, 306 N.W.2d 292 (1981), the Wisconsin Supreme Court held that “covenants not to compete incidental to the sale of a business are not subject to exacting scrutiny [concerning the five elements above].”
 Accordingly, an appropriately-tailored restrictive covenant or non-competition agreement can provide a buyer with a much longer period of protection from seller competition than what would otherwise be deemed reasonable under the laws applicable to the employer-employee context.

-Too often M&A advisors overlook the opportunity to use restrictive covenants as tools for developing other terms of the transaction.
-Much of this is the result of advisors incorrectly assuming that the enforceable provisions for restrictive covenants, in terms of duration and scope, is well-worn territory, incapable of any material deviation.
-As this article points out, this is simply not the case, and the terms and provisional byproducts of restrictive covenants are just as negotiable as any other part of the transaction.
-Equipped with this knowledge, advisors on both sides of the deal have an opportunity to add value for their client by strategically leveraging the intricacies made available by enlarged restrictive covenants as a means of further achieving client goals.
+Common recognition that restrictive covenants incidental to the sale of a business must be viewed with less scrutiny than those arising under the traditional employer-employee context creates an opportunity for M&A advisors to add value for their clients during the negotiation process of a transaction.
+As less-stringent legal principles apply in the M&A context, advisors are equipped with an additional tool to utilize to negotiate more favorable transaction terms for clients, achieved through leveraging a restrictive covenant’s duration and scope.
+M&A advisors may overlook the opportunity to use restrictive covenants as tools for developing other terms of the transaction.
+This may be attributable to advisors assuming that the enforceable provisions for restrictive covenants, in terms of duration and scope, is fully established, incapable of material departure.
+As this post highlights, this is simply not the case, at least not in Wisconsin, and the terms and provisional byproducts of restrictive covenants are just as negotiable as any other part of the transaction.
+Equipped with this knowledge, advisors on both sides of the deal have an opportunity to add value for their client by strategically leveraging the minutiae made available by enlarged restrictive covenants as a means of further achieving client goals.